crust-firmware/crust/README.md

 heavily from ideas in both Linux and ATF for its layout and driver model.
 The code is divided into directories based on major function:

-- `board`: These files contain configuration for each board supported by this firmware.
+- `configs`: These files contain configuration for each board supported by this firmware.
 They determine which subdirectory of `platform` is used (for SoC-internal devices) and which external devices are enabled.
 - `common`: Files in this directory contain the main logic of the firmware, as